-Turmeric has the ability to prevent platelets from clumping together and forming clots, as well as the ability to lower bad cholesterol levels (LDL).
+Turmeric can prevent platelets from clumping together and forming clots, as well as the ability to lower bad cholesterol levels (LDL).
 Doing so aids in the prevention of stroke and heart disease.

 Less Stomach Bloat

 Boosted Immune System

-One study found that by stimulating white blood cells, curcumin was able to remove bacteria associated with tuberculosis from infected cells.
-While this is, of course, an extreme example, it's nevertheless proof that the herb has the ability to counteract bad bacteria in our immune systems.
-It's also loaded with antioxidants, which help protect cells against damage—a shield of armor when cold season strikes.
+One study found that by stimulating white blood cells, curcumin was able to enhance the removal of bacteria associated with tuberculosis from infected cells.
+While this is, of course, an extreme example testing only cells, not a fully living organism, it's nevertheless proof that the herb can help counteract bad bacteria in our immune systems.
+It's also loaded with antioxidants, which help protect cells against damage—like a shield of armor when cold season strikes.

 Vaughn AR, Branum A, Sivamani RK.
 Effects of turmeric (Curcuma longa) on skin health: a systematic review of the clinical evidence.
 Phytother Res.
 2016;30(8):1243-64. doi:10.1002/ptr.5640